 FTP monitor resources connect to the FTP server and execute the command for acquiring the file list.
+As a result of monitoring, the following is considered as an error:

 - (1) When connection to the FTP service fails. - (2) When an error is notified as a response to the FTP command.